ros/sdformat_urdf/README.md

 This package can be compiled against different Gazebo versions.

-Set the `GAZEBO_VERSION` environment variable to the Gazebo version you'd like to compile against.
+Set the `GZ_VERSION` environment variable to the Gazebo version you'd like to compile against.
 For example:

-    export GAZEBO_VERSION=fortress
+    export GZ_VERSION=fortress

 > You only need to set this variable when compiling, not when running.